engage-manoa/engage-manoa.github.io/index.md

 <img src="Photos/adminF.png"/>

 #### Club Admins
 If you are listed as the contact person on UH's RIO [spreadsheet](https://docs.google.com/spreadsheets/d/1vK_ixq3a86uXjHXy9oNnyYHwAvyU9smNPKuJU6OYd-Q/edit#gid=94293836) then your email has been automatically registered as that club's Admin.
 You must create an account using the email listed on the spreadsheet to be able to change your club's listing.
-Please find your club then hit edit club info and add a photo and a description about your club for other users to see.
+Please find your club, click edit club info, then add a photo and a description about your club for other users to see.

 ### Edit Club Info
 A button to take you to the Edit Club Info page appears at the bottom of a club's card if you are listed as the manager of a club or are on the Admin Page.
 From this page you are able to edit the clubs saved info.